Part 2: A Security Expert’s Guide to Ransomware on Android

 - Enable an app and data container solution like Android for Work, or Samsung KNOX on the device to encrypt and isolate the work profile data from personal data.

-- For BYOD deployments, create a blacklist of disallowed apps on the device.
-For company-owned devices, create a whitelist of allowed apps that can be installed on the device.
+- For BYOD deployments, create a list of disallowed apps on the device.
+For company-owned devices, create a list of allowed apps that can be installed on the device.

 Some EMMs provide a compliance action that can be applied to block access to the corporate network gateway, or quarantine the device removing all managed configurations, and work-related content and apps, and send an alert to the user.